poult-lab/daily-word/english_words_ learning.md

 01.emerging markets [iˈmɜːdʒɪŋ ˈmɑːkɪts]

 The Five Major Emerging Markets. **Brazil, Russia, India, China, and South Africa** are the biggest emerging markets in the world.

-02.wary [ˈweəri] [ˈweri]

-[adj] Be wary of strangers who offer you a ride.

-"**careful** when dealing with sb/sth because you think that there may be a danger or problem" -cautious-

-> They are synonyms of each other!
-They can be used in the same context although, cautious is stronger than wary.
->
-> If you have to be cautious it would mean you must be really be careful of something dangerous.
-Being wary is mostly used lightly of something, like a warning.
->
-> How would you use them?
->
-> “You must be cautious around the loose railing” and “Be wary of the loose railing”
->
-> Cautious can even support wary
->
-> “Be wary of the loose railing.
-You must be cautious!”